Granada: University

 The University of Granada (UGR), founded in 1531 by the Holy Roman Emperor Charles V, meant the continuation of higher studies in La Madraza, when the city was the capital of the last Nasrid Kingdom.
 The university has become internationally recognised in many university fields: teaching, research, cultural and services to its members and its surroundings.
 It is therefore one of the destinations that receives more exchange students from the Erasmus Program13 and the fourth Spanish university in number of students, after the Complutense University of Madrid, and the University of Seville.
 The university has around 47,000 undergraduate students.

 Obligatory education

-In the city there are a total of 69 compulsory secondary education centers.
-Infant and primary education is taught in 104 centers, distributed among private, concerted and public centers.
-There are also five adult education centers.
+In the city there are a total of 69 compulsory secondary education centres.
+Infant and primary education is taught in 104 centres, distributed among private, concerted and public centres.
+There are also five adult education centres.

 Health

-Its public health system is the exclusive competence of the autonomous community, which provides two types of attention: primary, which constitutes the first level of access to the system; and the specialized one.
-Health centers and offices constitute the offer of primary care, differing from each other in the level of care they provide.
+Granada schools public health system is the exclusive competence of the autonomous community, which provides two types of attention: primary, which constitutes the first level of access to the system; and the specialized one.
+Health centres and offices constitute the offer of primary care, differing from each other in the level of care they provide.

 Hospital network

-Its hospital network is basically composed of public hospitals managed by the Andalusian Health Service and other smaller private management centers.
+Its hospital network is basically composed of public hospitals managed by the Andalusian Health Service and other smaller private management centres.
 This network covers the needs of the city and its Metropolitan Area.
 In total there are 2047 beds.